microsoft/dotnet/Documentation/KnownIssues/wpf-binding-issue.md

 along the path (such as `PlacementTarget` in the example).

 ## Resolution
-A hotfix for this issue is planned for .Net 4.8.
+A hotfix for this issue is planned for .Net Framework 4.8.
 This page will be updated with a link to the hotfix when it becomes available.